rupeshPabba/Attendance-marking-system/README.md

 ![image](https://github.com/rupeshPabba/Attendance-marking-system/assets/96829415/97a5ca87-438b-44d6-86ff-33aaaf57a900)

 3. if you wanat to add data(i.e faces) in jpeg format you can use add_data.py{make sure you have mysql and its credentials for your database}
+Note: If you want to add data you should add pictures in known_people for storing into database.

 Results: